timnewsham/rau/README.md

 The `phaseviz` subdir contains a phase meter.
 It reads in a file from the current directory named `test.wav` which should be a stereo file with 16-bit samples.
 Run with `cargo run -p phaseviz`.

+The `genviz` subdir contains a visualizer for the fourier series generator.
+Run with `cargo run -p genviz`.